 I guess my whole point is this: If you see a color in a photo (in a magazine, on a screen, in a movie, whereever) that you love – check out the real paint in your own home.
 The quality of light always changes how a color looks.
 A tiny paint chip doesn’t look at all how it will look spread over a large vertical surface.
 Had I been looking for a pale, soft pink on the F&B paint palette, I wouldn’t have given “Setting Plaster” more than a glance.
 I probably would have gone for their “Pink Ground”

 When I’m picking paint colors, I usually do search for rooms painted that color on Google, Pinterest and Houzz just to see how it looks in room size scale.
-But nothing will ever beat buying a sample pot and painting it right on your own walls to be sure.
+But nothing will ever beat buying a sample pot or ordering real paint wall samples from Samplize to get how a particular color will realistically look.